markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

        root@app-server-1:~# python eat_cpu.py &        # start demo application

 Open your browser at http://192.168.100.10:3000/ and see the impact of the demo application code.
 That's it.
-The next sections desribe the steps in more detail.
+The next sections describe the steps in more detail.